vierge-noire/cakephp-fixture-factories/README.md

 ## Support
 Contact us at vierge.noire.info@gmail.com for professional assistance.

+You like our work?
+Support us here https://ko-fi.com/viergenoire!

 ## License

 The CakePHPFixtureFactories plugin is offered under an [MIT license](https://opensource.org/licenses/mit-license.php).